A Good Man in Africa

 A Good Man in Africa is a 1994 comedy-drama film, based on William Boyd's 1981 novel A Good Man in Africa and directed by Bruce Beresford.
 The film starred Colin Friels, Sean Connery, John Lithgow, Joanne Whalley, Diana Rigg and Louis Gossett Jr.

 Plot

-Morgan Leafy (Colin Friels) is a British diplomat living in Kinjanja, an African nation which has recently become independent from British rule.
-Arthur Fanshawe (John Lithgow), a new diplomat eager to leave Africa, learns that Kinjanja sits on top of a huge oil reserve.
+Morgan Leafy is a British diplomat living in Kinjanja, an African nation which has recently become independent from British rule.
+Arthur Fanshawe, a new diplomat eager to leave Africa, learns that Kinjanja sits on top of a huge oil reserve.
 Unfortunately, Morgan is too preoccupied with alcohol and women to know what to do with the oil.
 To make matters worse, a woman is struck by lightning on the British compound, creating a tense political situation with the Kinjanja government.